Smoke Bomb Safety Guide: How to Use Them Safely

 No. Indoor use creates immediate visibility hazards, triggers fire and smoke alarms, and eliminates the ventilation that makes outdoor use safe.
 This applies to garages, warehouses, barns with open doors, and any structure with a roof.
 There are no exceptions to the outdoors-only rule.

-How do I store smoke bombs before use?
+How do I store smoke bombs, and how long do they last?

-Store in a cool, dry location away from heat sources and direct sunlight.
-Keep in original packaging until use.
-Do not leave smoke bombs in a hot vehicle - trunk temperatures in summer can far exceed safe storage conditions.
-Properly stored Enola Gaye smoke bombs retain effectiveness for [manufacturer storage life - check packaging] from purchase date.
+Store in a cool, dry location away from heat sources and direct sunlight, and keep them in their original packaging until use.
+Do not leave smoke bombs in a hot vehicle — trunk temperatures in summer can far exceed safe storage conditions.
+Properly stored (cool and dry), Enola Gaye smoke bombs have a shelf life of 10+ years.

 Can I take smoke bombs on an airplane?

 Both are Enola Gaye 40mm smoke grenades with a roughly 60-second burn.
-The WP40-D ignites by pulling a wire ring straight out - simple and intuitive for first-time users.
-The TP40 uses a ring that pulls upward from the cap, which some people find easier to grip with gloved or cold hands.
+The WP40-D ignites by pulling a wire ring firmly to the side — simple and intuitive for first-time users.
+The TP40 ignites by pulling its cap straight up, which some people find easier with gloved or cold hands and faster for one-handed redeploys.
 Either is a solid starting point.
 See the full wire pull vs. top pull comparison for more detail.

 Back to blog